 When Chandra Wickramasinghe attended early design meetings on Rosetta as a principal investigator, it was well known that he brought the view that “life detection” experiments should be carried on each of the two parts of the spacecraft.

-But in those days, just 13 years ago, the field of astrobiology was of limited respectability to the astronomers, geologists, chemists and physicists who dominated the focus of the early team.
+But in those days, just 13 years ago, the field of astrobiology was of limited respectability to the astronomer versus astrologer debate, as well as to geologists, chemists and physicists who dominated the focus of the early team.